-2014 to present:
+2014 to 2020

-- -Ambassador Plenipotentiary and Extraordinary to TheNetherlands, Bosnia and Herzegovina, and Croatia; and Poland (now concluded). - -Bangladesh Permanent Representative to all legal institutions including: the International Criminal Court (ICC), International Court of Justice (ICJ) and the Permanent Court of Arbitration(PCA), the Common Fund for Commodities (CFC), the Organization for the Prohibition of Chemical Weapon (OPCW). - -Chairperson of the Executive Council of OPCW for 2017-2018. - -Chairperson of the Committee of the Whole of OPCW for 2014-2015. - -Chairperson of the Credential Committee of the Conference of State Parties to 2015-2016. - -Vice-Chairperson of the CSP of OPCW for the term 2016-2017. - -Vice-Chairperson of the Governing Council of the Common Fund for Commodities (CFC).
+-Ambassador Plenipotentiary and Extraordinary to The Netherlands, Bosnia and Herzegovina, and Croatia; and Poland (now concluded).

+-Bangladesh Permanent Representative to all legal institutions including: the International Criminal Court (ICC), International Court of Justice (ICJ) and the Permanent Court of Arbitration(PCA), the Common Fund for Commodities (CFC), the Organization for the Prohibition of Chemical Weapon (OPCW).